Training and employment

 In Sulaymaniyah, Iraq, patients at the Rehabilitation and Social Reintegration Centre can attend vocational training courses in metalwork, carpentry, tailoring, leather processing, and shoe production, in order to learn a skill that is compatible with their disability.
 At the end of the course, we offer graduates economic assistance so that they can start their own craft workshop or cooperative.
 Over 300 workshops now have the EMERGENCY symbol above their door.

-To us, employment means dignity and rights.
+For us, employment means dignity and rights.

 For non-medical roles in our hospitals, we give precedence to the most vulnerable sections of the population, such as widows and people with disabilities.
 This is a way of supporting the communities that we work in.
 In Sulaymaniyah, for example, more than half of the employees of the Rehabilitation and Reintegration Centre are former patients.